FabricExile/Oculus/README.md

 - OculusSDK 0.8.0
 - Fabric Engine 2.0.0 (should work with higher versions)

-Make sure to have the Oculus 0.7.0 runtime installed.
-Then, copy the content of the stage folder into the root of Fabric Engine 2.
+Copy the content of the stage folder into the root of Fabric Engine 2.
 Loading canvas should register the extension with the Oculus presets.

 building
 ========